ietf-wg-spice/draft-ietf-spice-glue-id/draft-zundel-spice-glue-id.md

 authorities.
 In either case a unique authority identifier would be necessary for each.

-For example, assume there is and external authority FEA that provides identifiers for company entities in USA and Canada.
+For example, assume there is an external authority FEA that provides identifiers for company entities in USA and Canada.
 The identifiers in the USA are unique, and the identifiers in Canada are unique, but there is no guarantee that a company entity in Canada won't be assigned the same number as a company